department-of-veterans-affairs/vagov-content/pages/records/download-va-letters.md

 ---
 layout: page-breadcrumbs.html
-title: Download VA Benefit Letters
+title: Download VA Benefit Letters | Veterans Affairs
+heading: Download VA Benefit Letters
 display_title: Download VA Benefit Letters
+description: Download many of your VA letters for benefits awards, eligibility, and service history after verifying your address.
+Learn how you can sign in to ebenefits to request a Certificate of Eligibility (COE) or your discharge papers (DD214).
+keywords: va award letter, va eligibility letter
 template: detail-page
 order: 4
 spoke: Get Records